 The ABC contains 57 atypical behaviors, organized in five domains: (1) sensory, (2) relating, (3) body concept, (4) language, and (5) adaptive.
 The ABC has been widely used in many countries both in research and clinical practice due to ease of application and low cost.
 The ABC has merit as a screening tool (this checklist’s result alone do not establish a diagnosis).
 Research suggests the cut-off score needs to be lowered.

 The ATQ assesses negative thoughts that are associated with depression among adults.
 The ATQ has also been extended to children.
 Internal consistency and validity of the ATQ were evaluated with 250 child psychiatric inpatient children.
 The findings in relation to psychometric properties of the ATQ with children parallel those evident in the study of depression among adults.

 BARRATT IMPULSIVENESS SCALE

 The BIS is a 30-item self-report measure, and is one of the most commonly used scales for the assessment of impulsiveness.
 It has recently marked 50 years of use in research and clinical settings.
 The current BIS, the 11th version, measures 3 theoretical subtraits:

 (1) attentional, (2) motor, and (3) non-planning impulsiveness.

 BECK ANXIETY INVENTORY

-The BDS is a 21-item, self-report rating inventory that measures characteristic attitudes and symptoms of depression.
-The BDS takes approximately 10 minutes to complete.
+The BDI is a 21-item, self-report rating inventory that measures characteristic attitudes and symptoms of depression.
+The BDI takes approximately 10 minutes to complete.
 Clients require a fifth – sixth grade reading level to adequately understand the questions.
+More about the BDI.

 BIG FIVE INVENTORY